executors/executors/README.md

 cores, with potentially non-uniform access to memory, as separate resources to enable programmers to reason about locality.

-An **execution context** is a program object that represents and manages a specific collection of execution resources.
+An **execution context** is a program object that represents a specific collection of execution resources.

 An **executor** is an object associated with a specific execution context.
 It provides a mechanism for creating execution agents from a callable function